gamedev4995/Proyecto-Final/UI.md

 ---

 ## Lose Screen UI
 For our lose screen UI, we simply stuck with a simple UI screen with only a background, a defeat text and a 'retry' interactable button.
+Since it's the same as the win screen, we simply copy and pasted the components into a new scene and replaced the image/text to fit the lose screen.
+Since its our lose screen, we added a dungeon image to symbolize how the player couldn't make it out alive, we also changed the button text to read "restart"

 ## Final Result
 <img width="600" alt="Screenshot 2024-12-17 at 6 25 31 PM" src="https://github.com/user-attachments/assets/03bd3802-3446-4887-a33e-838dbcf3e2e1" />